SPJII/Fantasy-Culture-Pack-CK3-mod/README.md

 Great Steppe nomad migration used to cause large steppe empires and the movement of steppe peoples seen in our real history.

+As of posting this mod, I've added on new decision for the fantasy species to feudalize under a strong leader so they can play tall without needing to reform their religion or adopt a human religion.

 I'll continue to change and improve this mod as I grow as a Computer Scientist, Lover of history, and Overall nerd :P

 !Enjoy!

 Credit to The Fallen Eagle mod and Northernlords DLC for inspiration and a bit of CB code for migration casus beli.
-Ethnicities & Portraits Expanded and The Elder kings 2: I don't know how to make blending models, so I borrowed the Fantasy ear and Ork teeth genes until I do.
+Credit to Ethnicities & Portraits Expanded and The Elder Kings 2: I don't know how to make blending models, so I borrowed the Fantasy ear and Ork teeth genes until I do know who to make blender objects.